shuaixu1997/cs371p_blog/README.md

 ### What did you do this past week?

+I almost forgot the blog post this week!
+It's the week right before spring break so what I did is clearing up everything on my schedule so that I don't have to worry about anything when I'm out of the town.
+Specifically, I finished the project for programming languages, a few assignments for non-cs classes and settled a plan for our group's os project.
+The weekend was awesome!
+I finally got a chance to hang out in my friend's place.
+Then I headed out to Fredericksburg and enchanted rock etc.

 ### What's in your way?

+This spring break is like 10 days in total... and half way through it I feel pretty satisfied already.
+Then I checked the piazza as I would normally do and realize that I missed this weekly blog.
+That's how I got here writing these words.

 ### What will you do next week?

+Work on project allocator and try to wrap up the project user program asap.
+I think I have some ideas how to begin and proceed in this allocator project, so I'm not too worried about it; however, the 439 project has no progress bar at all: it is just impossible to estimate how much time it would take to fix the issues and pass the remaining tests without breaking the other ones.
+Plus, the user program project is essential for the later virtual memory & file systems, so I guess we have to figure out everything sooner than later.

 ### What's my experience of the class?

+We were talking about this Allocator project for the entire week.
+This is indeed a confusing one in the first place as I did not see what is going on only by browsing the description on HackerRank.
+The lecture is definitely helpful and we even went through every provided files to have a clear look.
+Most of the work this time will be in the header file, which is really interesting in my eyes since we are finally working on a project that is so object-oriented.
+The casting part is pure magic and I'm expecting some related questions in the final HackerRank exam.

 ### What's my pick-of-the-week or tip-of-the-week?

 --------------------------------------------------------------------------------------------------------------------------